If you are unemployed, you need to financially survive this trying time.

 But this type of work isn’t limited to what can be done online (as per my last point).

-There are many offline side hustle jobs like house sitting, babysitting, pet sitting, dog walking, yard work, handyman work, tutoring, teaching music lessons, delivery driving, and selling your crafts, cooking or baked goods.
+There are many offline side hustle and under the table jobs like house sitting, babysitting, pet sitting, dog walking, yard work, handyman work, tutoring, teaching music lessons, delivery driving, and selling your crafts, cooking, or baked goods.

-We are living in a gig economy, after all, which has created all sort of new jobs.
+We are living in a gig economy, after all, which has created all sorts of new jobs.
 This can be beneficial for anyone who finds themselves without a traditional job.
 And for those whose dream job isn’t a traditional one, too.

 Gigs and side hustles are great because you have more control over what jobs you accept, and how much time you devote to them.